top of page

 JohnWillinghamMoon_edited.jpg

 The Still Family can trace our roots back hundreds of years, but it was John Willingham Moon who received the original 60 acres in Powder Springs in 1837 during one of the early land grants of Georgia right after the Trail of Tears.
 He moved here from Walton County with his first wife, Harriet Cole Moon, who bore him 11 children before she passed away.
 He then married Prudence Baggett Moon, who bore him six more children.
-As his stake prospered he acquired several more tracts until the Moon Plantation was well known on the area.
-One story says the Plantation grew to nearly 3,000 acres.
+As his stake prospered he acquired several more tracts until the Moon Plantation was well known in the area.
+One story says it grew to nearly 3,000 acres.
 John Willingham Moon is buried nearby on Moon Road.

 John Willingham Moon